Uralvagonzavod: History

 The plant was built during 1931–1936, mostly during the second Soviet five-year plan.
 It opened on October 11, 1936, and was named after Felix Dzerzhinsky.
 Initially, it manufactured freight cars.
 Its design and construction were influenced by American industrial practices of the era.
-As part of Stalin's rapid industrialization program, the Soviet government contracted several U.S. firms—most notably Albert Kahn Associates of Detroit—to assist in designing large-scale industrial plants modeled on American automotive factories, particularly the Ford River Rouge Complex.
+As part of Stalin's rapid industrialization program, the Soviet government contracted several U.S. firms—most notably Albert Kahn Associates of Detroit—to assist in designing large-scale industrial plants modeled on American automotive factories, particularly the Ford River Rouge complex.
 Uralvagonzavod was among the most ambitious of these projects, intended to produce railway cars and tractors.

 While not part of any U.S. government initiative, the collaboration relied on American industrial expertise, which the USSR paid for in hard currency and gold, during a period of severe domestic economic strain.
-Some of this capital was raised through grain exports taken from Ukraine and other regions during collectivization, contributing to the 1932–33 famine (Holodomor).
+Some of this capital was raised through grain exports taken from Ukraine and other regions during collectivization, contributing to the 1932–33 famine.
 Though intended for civilian production, factories like Uralvagonzavod were later converted to military purposes, such as T-34 tank production during World War II—validating early U.S. concerns that such industrial infrastructure could be repurposed for warfare.

 After the German invasion of 1941, Joseph Stalin ordered hundreds of factories in Ukraine and western Russia to be evacuated east.
 The KhPZ Factory No. 183 in Kharkiv was moved to Nizhny Tagil by rail, and merged with the Dzerzhinsky Works, to form the Stalin Ural Tank Factory No. 183.
 During the Second World War it became the largest producer of tanks in the world, including the T-34.
 For its services, Uralvagonzavod received several honorary awards between 1941–1945, including the Order of the Red Banner of Labour (1942), Order of the Red Banner (1943), Order of Lenin (1944), Order of the Patriotic War (1945).